bldavies/bldavies.com/content/_index.md

 [I won the Sir Frank Holmes Prize](https://motu.nz/about-us/news/motu-news-december-2016/#frank) for being New Zealand's top undergraduate economics student.

 I enjoy writing as a way to organise and clarify my thoughts.
-I publish some of my writing on my [blog](/blog/).
+I publish some of my writing on [my blog](/blog/).
 Some of my favorite blog posts include:

 * [White  Elephant Gift Exchanges](/blog/white-elephant-gift-exchanges/)
 * [How Central is Grand Central Terminal?](/blog/how-central-grand-central-terminal/)
 * [Information Gerrymandering](/blog/information-gerrymandering/)

-I'm also a keen runner and log most of my runs on [Strava](https://www.strava.com).
+I spend the rest of my leisure time reading, running, and playing guitar.